aydanmckay/ASTR490/README.md

 *In Progress/Recent Updates*

-~Updated runner.py to take the kwargs from the cmd, commented the script with reminders for my specific device.
+~Removed runner.py, now only need to run displayregion.py

+~can now choose the parameters from cmd.

 ~Switched output PDF files to PNG files.